TeamCroggle/teamcroggle.github.io/_posts/2014-07-21-google-play-release.markdown

 ---

 Hello folks!

 Yes, we know: long time, no read.
 And we are sorry for that.
-Since we are all heavily engaged in our studies which is why there hasn't been much time recently to be spent on development - nor on this blog.
+Since we are all heavily engaged in our studies there hasn't been much time recently to be spent on development - nor on this blog.
 But there are still little signs of life, one of which we want to announce in this post:

 __Croggle is on Google Play store!__